oddnetworks/example-data/README.md

 		// ... console logging omitted - these are convenience methods

-		// finally, send the command on your oddcast bus return bus.sendCommand(pattern, object);
+		// next, send the command on your oddcast bus
-		// this will return a promise
-	});
+		// sendCommand returns a promise, so we push that to our promises array promises.push(bus.sendCommand(pattern, object));
+	}

+	// finally, return our stored object promises return promises;
 }
 ```